Vartika3104/Spotify-clone/README.md

 # Spotify Clone

-This is a spotofy clone using HTML and CSS
+This is a spotify clone using HTML and CSS